deperr/aap-ee-build/README.md

-# aap-ee-build
+# Automating Builds of Execution Environments

-A repository for testing automated builds of execution environments using GitHub actions
+This repository is meant for testing automated builds of execution environments using GitHub actions.

 ## GitHub Repository Configuration